Equilibration of objective observables in a dynamical model of quantum measurements: Measurement via objectifying observables

 Operationally speaking, we only need to consider how well an observable can distinguish between the time-evolving state $\rho(t)$ and an SBS state that is close to the equilibrium state, which we denote $\rho_{\text{eq}}^{\text{SBS}}$.
 In Appendix~\ref{SM:candidate_SBS}, we show how to construct such an equilibrium-proximate SBS state.
 The observable equilibration bound from \cite{short2011equilibration} then provides a way to quantify the operational error arising from the difference between $\rho(t)$ and $\rho_{\text{eq}}^{\text{SBS}}$.

-The optimal projectors $\{\Pi_{k}^{i}\}_{i}$ defined via Eq.~\eqref{prob_succ} allow us to define an observable for each observer system $k$ which optimally distinguishes between the states of $S$.
-To wit, for each observer system $k$, we define an \textit{objectifying observable} $\hat{O}_{k}$:
+The optimal projectors $\{\Pi_{k}^{i}\}_{i}$ defined via Eq.~\eqref{prob_succ} then allow us to define an observable for each observer system $k$.
+These observables optimally distinguish between the states of $S$.
+In particular, for each observer system $k$, we define the \textit{objectifying observable} $\hat{O}_{k}$: